Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Preliminaries

 This gives rise to the following algorithm in $\textsf{RP}$ for solving $\textsc{ConsistentDecide}(\mathcal{C}, s)$.
 Given samples $S$ with $|S| \leq s$, we can run our learning algorithm and pretend that $S$ is what we sampled from $\mathcal{D}_S$ to get hypothesis $h$.
 If $h$ is consistent with $S$ then accept, otherwise reject.
 On an accepting instance $h$ will be consistent with probability at least $\frac{1}{2}$ while on rejecting instances it will never be consistent so the algorithm will always reject. \end{proof}

-Informally, it can be possible to go the other way and show that an efficient algorithm for $\textsc{ConsistentDecide}(\mathcal{C}, s)$ implies an efficient proper learner for $\mathcal{C}$.
-Namely, if a search-to-decision reduction exists for the consistency problem on $\mathcal{C}$ and a generalization theorem exists for the learning problem on $\mathcal{C}$ then we can also expect to show that an efficient algorithm for the decision problem would imply an efficient proper learner for $\mathcal{C}$.
-Of particular interest will be \np-Complete problems, which always admit search-to-decision reductions \citep{katz2011}.
+Informally, if there exists enough structure on the concept class, it can be possible to go the other way and show that an efficient algorithm for $\textsc{ConsistentDecide}(\mathcal{C}, s)$ implies an efficient proper learner for $\mathcal{C}$.
+Namely, if a search-to-decision reduction exists for the consistency problem on $\mathcal{C}$ and $fat_\mathcal{C}$ is finite then we can also expect to show that an efficient algorithm for the decision problem would imply an efficient proper learner for $\mathcal{C}$.
+Of particular interest are \np-complete problems, which always admit search-to-decision reductions \citep{katz2011}.
+We can now give a formal proof of this commonly used technique to show proper PAC learning if $\mathsf{RP} = \np$.